 Shoes were one of the trickiest things for me to find to when I first went vegan.
 I would go out shoe shopping, find ones I liked, then search on google if they were vegan.
-Most of the time my search just turned up disappointing or controversial results so eventually I had to start planning ahead whenever I needed new shoes, which also has the benefit of making me be more conscious of over consumption and overall buying less.
+Most of the time my search just turned up disappointing or controversial results so eventually I had to start planning ahead whenever I needed new shoes.
+This also has the hidden benefit of making me be more conscious of over consumption and overall buying less.

 In my time spent researching, I’ve come across some popular brands that have vegan sections on their websites, as well as many totally vegan brands.
 I’ve compiled my knowledge into a simple guide, with hopes that it makes the decision to buy animal free shoes that much easier.
 So here it goes;